About Central Park Chiropractic & Massage

 Training in Orthotic Casting

 Dr. Kaila received additional training in biomechanics of the feet and orthotic casting with The Orthotic Group.
 She currently uses TOG Gait Scan, an innovative diagnostic tool and digital casting device to analyze patient biomechanics and order custom orthotics and orthopedic shoes.
 Dr. Kaila is the one of the few physicians in the Lower Mainland treating patients with high energy Shockwave Therapy, a non-invasive surgical solution that accelerates the recovery from injured tissue.
 ESWT (Extracorpeal Shockwave Therapy) sends radial shock waves into bone or soft tissue, breaking up the scarring that has penetrated tendons and ligaments.
 Shock waves accelerate the healing process by stimulating the metabolism and enhancing the blood circulation.
-Damaged tissue gradually regenerates and eventually heels.
+Damaged tissue gradually regenerates and eventually heals.

 “ Without a properly functioning spine and nervous system, optimal health and life expression are impossible to achieve.
 We facilitate this through chiropractic treatment allowing the nervous system to function at its best to permit the body to heal itself and by encouraging healthy lifestyle choices through nutritional advice, exercise programs, and stress management techniques, helping patients balance mind, body and soul.” -Dr. Kaila